barryclark/jekyll-now/_posts/2017-10-30-calculating-slis-with-prometheus.md

 When going cloud native and "devops", you sooner or later encounter the need to explicitly calculate how well you're doing your job; you can't hand it off to some "operations team" anymore, it's really within your responsibility to come up with hard facts of how well your application is working.

 With "hard facts", I mean real numbers.
 And those numbers should make sense to anybody looking at them, without much interpretation.
-Plus they should reflect to as large an extent as possible how happy your customers are using your application.
+Plus they should reflect to as large an extent as possible how happy your customers are when using your application.

 Usually this means checking for at least the following things: